South Carolina vs. Iowa Predictions & Picks - Women's NCAA Tournament Final Four

 South Carolina Schedule Analysis

-- The Gamecocks' best win this season came in a 76-71 victory against the No. 5 Stanford Cardinal on November 20.
+- The Gamecocks beat the No. 5 Stanford Cardinal in a 76-71 win on November 20, which was their best win of the season.

-- The Gamecocks have 17 wins versus Quadrant 1 teams, the most in the country.
+- The Gamecocks have 17 wins versus Quadrant 1 opponents, the most in the country.

 - South Carolina has tied for the eighth-most Quadrant 2 wins in the country (eight).